giuliadev95/insurance-landing_page/README.md

 }
 ```

-- I'll keep updating this README.md in future commits, along with the code of the project itself.
+- I'll keep updating this README.md along with the code.